How did this program come about?

 What are the standards for storage of fuel?
 Is there a containment system needed?

 Since fuels are hazardous materials, you are required to report storage of 55 gallons, the same as for any other chemical.
 You are required to place signs on any building containing petroleum fuels.
 The Aboveground Petroleum Storage Act and Federal Spill Prevention Countermeasure Control Plan regulations within the Code of Federal Regulations require secondary containment unless there is a determination by a professional engineer of environmental equivalency.
-The California Fire Code requires secondary containment and the Building Division and The fire department/fire districts may enforce the Uniform Fire Code in Solano County.
-The Uniform Fire Code specifies secondary containment to be at least 110 percent of the volume of the largest tank.
+The California Fire Code requires secondary containment and the Building Division and The fire department/fire districts enforce the California Fire Code in Solano County.
+The California Fire Code Code specifies secondary containment to be at least 110 percent of the volume of the largest tank.
 For more information see Aboveground Petroleum Act Program Brochure, US EPA Fact Sheet on SPCC on Farms, US EPA SPCC Farm Brochure

 Why did the State of California establish these reporting thresholds for hazardous materials?